-Since you’ve chosen to take your dog camping, you’ll want to plan your outdoors activities to include them.
-At home you might be able to leave your dog in the backyard or in the house, but that’s not as easy when you’re camping.
-Search for dog friendly adventures around your campground, so you can take Fido with you!
+Since you’ve chosen to take your dog camping, you’ll want to plan your outdoor activities to include them.
+At home, you might be able to leave your dog in the backyard or in the house, but that’s not as easy when you’re camping.
+Search for dog-friendly adventures around your campground, so you can take Fido with you!

 There are a lot of unusual sights, scents and sounds at the campground that might make your dog bark more than usual.
 A well-exercised dog is less likely to yap all night long because he’ll be tired and ready to curl up in the tent.
 Learn more about why dogs bark and how to stop excessive barking.

 If your dog is anything like mine, he likes to stretch out and sleep diagonally in the bed.
 When considering a sleeping space for a dog camping trip, make sure the tent is large enough for you and your pets to sleep comfortably.
 Consider your dog as a person when buying a tent.
 Learn more about buying a camping tent.